simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 _FLAGS

-`balance` is a flexible command for listing account balances, balance changes, values, value changes, and more.
+`balance` is one of hledger's oldest and most versatile commands, for listing account balances, balance changes, values, value changes and more, during one time period or many.
-Generally it shows a table, with rows representing accounts, and columns representing time periods.
+Generally it shows a table, with rows representing accounts, and columns representing periods.
-Compared to Ledger's balance command, hledger's `balance` adds the significant feature of multi-period reports.

 Note there are some higher-level variants of the `balance` command with convenient defaults, which can be simpler to use: